moritzgoldbeck/cv_template/README.md

-# cv_template
+# LaTeX Academic CV Template

-template for academic CV in LaTeX
+This is my standard academic CV template based on <a href="https://github.com/posquit0/Awesome-CV">Awesome CV</a>.